 Speak with a physician regarding using the use of melatonin.
 It is possible that a melatonin supplement may be added to your recovery regimen by your physician.

-The Law Offices of Edward A. Smith is a personal injury firm located in Sacramento, California that specializes handling severe traumatic brain injury claims.
+The Edward A Smith Law Offices is a personal injury firm located in Sacramento, California that specializes handling severe traumatic brain injury claims.
 Please contact them for free legal advice at (800) 404-5400.
 Their website is: www.autoaccident.com.